 PanAust provides several reporting mechanisms for persons who wish to make the organisation aware of potential security related incidents, which may have human rights implications.
-As highlighted on its Corporate Governance webpage, PanAust has a corporate Whistleblower Standard, and operates Whistleblower hotlines in English, Laos and Tok Pisin in addition to web, email, and postal whistle-blower services.
+As highlighted on its Corporate Governance webpage3, PanAust has a Group Whistleblower Standard (Updated during 2023), and operates Whistleblower hotlines in English, Laos and Tok Pisin, in addition to web, email, and postal whistle-blower services.
 Information reported via this means is assigned to an investigation officer for follow-up and reporting in accordance with protocols outlined within the Standard.